 As I said, there are exceptions, and if you want shallow depth of field in your street photography images, that’s your prerogative.
 The point is that you have control over your depth of field, and aperture priority mode gives you that.

-The other important thing that aperture priority gives you for street photography is the freedom to not have to constantly think about your other camera settings.
+The other important thing that aperture priority gives you for street photography is the freedom not to have to think about your other street photography camera settings constantly.
 If you don’t get your shutter speed and ISO right, you can miss shots, particularly if you overexpose, because it’s harder to bring back highlights than shadows in digital photography.
 Using aperture priority for street photography lets you choose the aperture you want based on your desired depth of field, and then the camera does the rest for you.
 Of course, the camera may miscalculate and choose the wrong settings sometimes.
-Still, modern cameras do a pretty good job these days, and you also have the option of using exposure compensation to dial things in more precisely.
+Still, modern street photography cameras do a pretty good job these days, and you also have the option of using exposure compensation to dial things in more precisely.

 For me, composition trumps everything in street photography, and aperture priority frees my mind up to just focus on composing shots.
 Sometimes I want more control over exposure, so I don’t always shoot in aperture priority mode, but the more you have to fiddle around with your settings, the more likely you are to miss shots.